 The Southern California Coastal Water Research Project Authority, or SCCWRP, is a leading U.S. environmental research institute that develops a scientific foundation for informed water-quality management in Southern California and beyond.
 Since its founding as a public agency in 1969, SCCWRP has been a champion of sound interdisciplinary approaches to solving complex water-management challenges.
-SCCWRP's staff of 41 researchers - about half of whom hold Ph.D.s - investigates not only how to more effectively monitor and protect watersheds and coastal waters, but also how to bridge the gap between water-quality research and the management community that relies on this science.
+SCCWRP's staff of approximately 45 researchers investigates not only how to more effectively monitor and protect watersheds and coastal waters, but also how to bridge the gap between water-quality research and the management community that relies on this science.
 Through a 14-member governing board - known as the SCCWRP Commission and made up of senior managers from Southern California's largest wastewater treatment, stormwater management and water-quality regulatory agencies - SCCWRP builds consensus and develops real-world management solutions, paving the way for collaborators and stakeholders to coalesce around shared, long-range research goals.